callmepartario/f-100d-manual/src/RHAW/RHAW.md

 ###### G LORO

+Usually the Fan-Song scans its beam left to right 16 times per second giving the characteristic rattlesnake sound.
+However this can be easily tracked and emmulated by jamming equipment to confuse the tracking circuits.
+To counter this the Fan-Song operator can switch to Lobe-On-Receive-Only which changes the beam to be stationary and scans only in the receiving antennas.
+This way it is more difficult for jammers to track the scanning motion of the Fan-Song.

-This light illuminates when the Fan-Song E (Golf Band Fan-Song) switches to its Lobe On Receive Only, this is to counter jamming and results in the sound switching from the characteristic rattle-snake sound to a steady tone.
+This light illuminates when the Fan-Song E (Golf Band Fan-Song) switches to its Lobe-On-Receive-Only mode, which results in the sound switching from the characteristic rattle-snake sound to a steady tone.

 Pressing this button begins the [Golf Band LORO build-in-test](#built-in-tests-bit).